kanimaru/twitcher/README.md

 !!!!
 TODOS:
 - Updating documentation
-- Better Setup TODOs

-- Inspector for Eventsub
 - authorize and dosetup
 - Explain the editor project settings

 - making errors better
 - large Emotes are to much up
+- remove class name of userproperty
+- implemnt description in commands

+Nice To Have:
+- Default To Own ID Eventsub
-- Check update proccess
+- Multicommands

 # [Early Beta] Twitcher V2
 .. is a Godot Library for implementing Twitch functionality in Godot.